-Endocarditis is treated with penicillin G for 4 to 6 wk.
+Endocarditis is treated with penicillin G for 4 to 6 weeks.
 Cephalosporins and fluoroquinolones are alternatives.
 Vancomycin is often used empirically for the treatment of gram-positive bacillary endocarditis; however, E. rhusiopathiae is resistant to vancomycin.
 Thus, rapid differentiation of E. rhusiopathiae from other gram-positive organisms is critical.

 Erysipelothricosis typically results from a penetrating wound in people who handle edible or nonedible animal matter (eg, in a slaughterhouse) or who work with fish or shellfish.

 Within 1 week after the injury, a raised, purplish red, nonvesiculated, indurated, maculopapular rash appears, accompanied by itching and burning; about one third of patients have regional lymphadenopathy.

 Bacteremia is rare but may result in septic arthritis or infective endocarditis.

 Diagnose by culturing a full-thickness biopsy specimen or an exudate obtained by abrading a florid papule.